Social, Emotional, and Academic4 MINUTE READ

 6 Make lasting memories together

 In the rush to make things perfect, we often forget to take time to actually enjoy the holidays.
-While your schedule might be packed, try to block off some time to experience things with your little one.
+While your schedule might be packed, try to block off some time to experience things with your child.

-Maybe that's watching a favorite holiday special on TV, taking a snowy walk with some hot chocolate, or baking a cake or cookies together.
+You might watch a favorite holiday special on TV, take a snowy walk with some hot chocolate, or bake a cake or cookies together.
 As a bonus, an activity like baking is an opportunity to work on language skills, such as following directions.
 Getting your child involved in the preparation also helps grow their vocabulary, with words like “mix,” “pour,” or "stir."

 These holiday rituals can become part of your child's annual routine, giving them something to look forward to each year.